lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 The `for`-`where` clause is preferred over the `if`-statements nested inside loops.

-Clearly named, easy-to-understand, local constants are preferred over inlined conditions:
+Clearly named, easy-to-understand local constants are preferred over inlined conditions:

 **Do**: